wzulfikar/lifelog/learning_process/react_native.md

 Requirements:
 - Node.js
 - Watchman

-iOS project need XCode 7 to be installed.
+- XCode 7 or later (for iOS project)